 - Surgery.
 For people with persistent numbness, pain, or reduced hand function that doesn't respond to standard treatment, surgery may be an option.
 The goal of surgery is to create more space in the tunnel by releasing the transverse carpal ligament, which relieves pressure on the median nerve.
 Most often this procedure is day surgery and doesn't require general anesthesia.

-For more information on the causes and treatment of hand pain, purchase Hands: Strategies for Strong, Pain-Free Hands by Harvard Medical School.
+For more information on the causes and treatment of hand pain, read Healthy Hands, a Special Report from Harvard Medical School.